n123git/yw-cond/README.md

 ### 4.4 READ_HASH
 * Pushes an integer of type 4 (int32)
   * Used for IDs hence the name `READ_HASH`
+* Functionally the same as `READ_LITERAL`; atleast in `CExpression::CallSub` for some reason.

-## 5. **Internal Data Types**
+## 5. CExpression Data Types

-These data types are **never directly referenced in the CExpression itself** but are used internally by the engine during execution and will therefore be mentioned here cuz why not :P
+These data types are **never directly referenced in the cond itself** but are used internally by the CExpression engine during evaluation and will therefore be mentioned here cuz why not :P
 | ID | Type   | Description             |
 | -- | ------ | ----------------------- |
 | 0  | int8   | 8-bit signed integer    |